j0sephh123/jotube-basic/llm/graphql-apollo-implementation-guide.md

 3. **Not handling all enum cases** in the frontend switch statement
 4. **Mixing REST and GraphQL** patterns in the same feature
 5. **Not using the generated types** from the codegen
+6. **Breaking existing API contracts** when migrating from REST to GraphQL

 ## Development Workflow